Noroff-FEU-Assignments/project-exam-2-lonsoien/README.md

 I also created a Ghant chart on my own computer, and made a dairy on what ive done for the day or week, and what was missing or simply issues I had along the way that I had to solve within a due-date.
 This was more for a personal usage, to have full controll over my work-schedual and timeline.
 Also to keep a overview of what ive done, what needs improvement, and what issues or bug fixes that still was not solved, or other functinalities or tasks that needed an extra check.

-Starting the project exam, I was confliced on to use React or Next, but after creating and finishing the prototype, I ended with using React App for my project.
+Starting the project exam, I was conflicted to use React or Next.
+After creating and finishing the prototype, I ended with using React App for my project.
 I priotized to build the routes and pages first, and then to start working on the homepage functionality and functions.
-After getting more confident on how to use React Bootstrap for my CSS, I felt buildning the other pages got less time consuming and less time spending on problem sovling.
+After getting more confident on how to use React Bootstrap, I felt buildning the other pages got less time consuming and less time spending on problem sovling.

 I did go back to the homepage in the end of the project, to change some of the functionality and split up to different components, as I realized having to much code in one file, is confusing and can be difficult to navigate around when changes needed to be made.
 I do feel happy about how I organized my components, and spliting up all the functionalities in different files made the coding process more fun and understandable.